MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/move-staffhub-teams-to-shifts-in-teams.md

 After you move a StaffHub team to Teams, members of that team will no longer be able access their schedule in StaffHub.
 They will be redirected to Shifts in Teams.

++++

 We will transition user, schedule, chat and file details for the organization.
 This includes: Team membership, Team schedule, chat data and files from the last 90 days.
 We plan to transition this data for organizations that complete the following steps: 1) Every StaffHub Team has a corresponding Office 365 Group.
 Please note if a StaffHub Team does not have an Office 365 Group, one will be automatically created for you to support the transition.
 Given the difference in Team and group naming between Microsoft Teams and StaffHub some group names may differ.

 As you transition teams from StaffHub to Teams, users will no longer have access to their schedules in StaffHub and are redirected to Shifts in Teams.
 We recommend that you communicate this change to users to minimize disruption and to encourage users to adopt and explore Teams.

 ## Prepare

-Here are the steps to take to prepare for the move to Teams.
+Here's how to prepare for the move to Teams.

 ### Assign Teams licenses

 Each user must have an active Microsoft 365 or Office 365 license from [an eligible plan ](microsoft-staffhub-to-be-retired.md#which-plans-is-shifts-available-in) and must be assigned a Teams license.
 Assigning a Teams license to users gives them access to Teams.

 You manage Teams licenses in the Microsoft 365 admin center.
 To learn more, see [Manage user access to Teams](../../user-access.md).